-Built upon these recent advances, together with a newly developed non-squeezing argument in Lemma 4.2, we are able to provide a definite answer to the question of accuracy for Gaussian beam superposition solutions.
+Building upon these recent advances, together with an application of a non-squeezing argument proved in Lemma 3.3, we are able to provide a definite answer to the question of accuracy for Gaussian beam superposition solutions.
 More precisely, we obtain dimensionally independent estimates for the superposition in physical space for general m-th order strictly hyperbolic PDEs and the Schrödinger equation.
 Our main result is the following theorem.